iokasimov/monopati/README.md

 Incompleted Path To _ + Absolute Path To _ = ???
 ```

-Based on these rules we can define two generalized combinators. `Current`, `Homeward` and `Relative` paths are the same, they are different only for type system.
+Based on these rules we can define two generalized combinators. `Current`, `Homeward`, `Previous` and `Relative` paths are the same internally, they are different only for type system.

 ```haskell
 (<^>) :: Incompleted Path To Directory -> Relative Path To points -> Relative Path To points